Camellias are evergreen woodland shrubs that bloom when little else is in flower, between autumn and late spring.

 Place the plant in the hole so that the top is level with the ground.
 Use a bamboo cane balanced on either side of the hole if you’re unsure.

-Protect your new camellia from rabbits using chicken wire.
+Protect your new camellia tree from rabbits using chicken wire.
 They love them!

 Find out about Saga Home Insurance